alfonsof/terraform-aws-examples/code/11-loops-example/README.md

 This Terraform file create 3 IAM users, create an IAM policy and attach the IAM policy to the IAM users.

-We use the meta-paramenter "count" and two interpolation functions:
+We use the meta-parameter "count" and two interpolation functions:

 * "${element(LIST, INDEX)}"
 * "${length(LIST)}"